 - In general : In most cases, you will need to pay a deposit.
 You may also need to pay a guarantee fee.
 For more information, please click here.

-In Osaka Weekly House : You don’t need to pay any initial fees such as a deposit like in a normal share house.
+In Osaka Weekly House : You do not need to pay any initial fees such as a deposit like in a normal share house.

 - How do I pay the rent?